Wedding of Crown Prince Haakon of Norway and Mette-Marit Tjessem Høiby

 Mette-Marit as a child; Photo Credit – http://www.adressa.no

 Mette-Marit Tjessem Høiby was born August 19, 1973, in Kristiansand, Norway, the daughter of Sven Høiby, a journalist, and Marit Tjessem.
 Mette-Marit has an older sister Kristin and two older brothers, Espen and Per.
-Her parents divorced when she was 11-years-old and they both remarried.
+Her parents divorced when she was 11 years old and they both remarried.
 After her parents’ divorce, Mette-Marit lived with her mother, stepfather, and siblings and visited her father regularly on weekends.

 The Engagement

 Crown Prince Haakon and Mette-Marit first met in the mid-1990s at a garden party during the Quart Festival, Norway’s largest music festival, in her hometown of Kristiansand.
 The two met at the Quart Festival again in 1999 and began a relationship.
 On December 1, 2000, the couple’s engagement was announced, but it was not without controversy.
 Mette-Marit was a commoner, had a child born out of wedlock, and was surrounded by rumors of a party-girl past and alleged drug use.
-The couple was also living together which did not sit well with the Church of Norway.
-Surveys at that time reported that most Norwegians did not mind the couple had lived together or that she was a single mother.
+The couple was living together which did not sit well with the Church of Norway.
+Surveys at that time reported that most Norwegians did not mind the couple living together or that she was a single mother.
 However, public support for the monarchy suffered as the details emerged about Mette-Marit’s drug past and there were calls for Haakon to relinquish his place in succession if he chose to marry Mette-Marit.
 The couple did, however, have the support of the King and Queen, and after a series of public interviews, they also regained the support of the Norwegian people.

 The diamond and ruby ring that Haakon gave to Mette-Marit originally belonged to his paternal grandmother Crown Princess Märtha, who died before her husband became King Olav V. It was the same ring Haakon’s father King Harald V gave to his fiancée Sonja Haraldsen.
 Queen Sonja continued the tradition, giving the ring to her son when he proposed to Mette-Marit.
-The ring is composed of diamonds and two crescent-shaped rubies set in yellow gold.
+The ring was composed of diamonds and two crescent-shaped rubies set in yellow gold.

 The engagement ring; Photo Credit – http://lovelolaheart.com